theDavidBarton/puppeteer-daily-menu-scraper/README.md

 ### Install packages

 Node v7.6.0 or greater is needed to run the scripts in this repo.
 And v8.9.4 or greater to run puppeteer with Firefox. *Note:* ESlint has issues with some older Node versions.
+Guaranteed: **Node 10.15.3**

 The actual version of pptr is v1.16.0